Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

 The real challenge – and what drove me to build this detection system – was finding ways to automatically identify these patterns across millions of records.
 When you're dealing with an 8GB CSV file, you can't exactly skim through it looking for suspicious entries.
 You need a systematic approach that can catch both the obvious cases (looking at you, "Wakanda Investments LLC") and the more subtle patterns that emerge only when you look at the data as a whole.

+These indicators gain depth through additional analysis in `analyze_patterns_in_suspicious_loans.py`.
+The `XGBoostAnalyzer` class uses a machine learning model to evaluate features like `AmountPerEmployee` and `BusinessesAtAddress`.
+After training, it reports feature importance scores, showing which factors most influence the likelihood of a loan being flagged.
+The code also examines geographic patterns by tracking loan concentrations at specific addresses or within cities, providing a broader view of potential fraud networks.
+This systematic approach helps reveal connections that might not stand out in individual records.

 ## Under the Hood: How the Fraud Detection System Works